virtool/virtool-website/content/docs/manual/tut_create_sample.md

 2. If you haven't already uploaded a FASTA file, you must do so.
 Click <i class="fa fa-folder-open"></i> to go to the read file uploader and upload as FASTQ file.
     !["Upload read file"](/docs_images/upload_read_file.gif)

-3. In the _Samples_ view, click <i class="far fa-edit text-primary"></i> to open the sample creator.
+3. In the _Samples_ view, click <i class="fa fa-edit"></i> to open the sample creator.
 The file you uploaded should now be available in file list.
     !["Sample creator"](/docs_images/sample_creator.png)

 # Creating a Sample